Hordad Yasht: Editions and translations

-The text of the Hordad Yasht is extant through a number of different manuscripts, all of whichh trace back to the F1 and E1 manuscripts.
+The text of the Hordad Yasht is extant through a number of different manuscripts, all of which trace back to the F1 and E1 manuscripts.
 There is no edition dedicated to this hymn specifically, but its text has been made available through critical editions of the whole Avestan corpus.
 Examples are the editions by Westergaard, Spiegel and Geldner.
-Translations into western languanges were made by Darmesteter in 1883 into English and in 1892 into French, while Lommel published a translation into German in 1927.
+Translations into western languages were made by Darmesteter in 1883 into English and in 1892 into French, while Lommel published a translation into German in 1927.